survivejs/webpack-book/manuscript/loading/03_fonts.md

 # Loading Fonts

-Loading fonts is a tough problem.
-Normally you have up to four font formats to worry about, each for a certain browser.
+Loading fonts is problematic.
+Normally you have up to four font formats to worry about, each for a particular browser.
 You have a couple of strategies to consider.

 ## Choosing One Format

-Depending on your project requirements, you might be able to get away with less formats.
+Depending on your project requirements, you might be able to get away with fewer formats.
 If you exclude Opera Mini, all browsers support the *.woff* format.
-The render result may differ depending on the browser so you might want to experiment here.
+The rendered result may differ depending on the browser so you might want to experiment here.

 If we go with one format, we can use a similar setup as for images and rely on both *file-loader* and *url-loader* while using the limit option: